cook0318/ProjectXAEA12/README.md

 Returns a random string of specified characters.
 By setting lowercase, caps, symbols, and numbers to True or False, you can control which characters your string will be comprised of.

-##### xae.getSentence(*int minWords, int maxWords, int minWordLength, int maxWordLength, bool lowercase, bool caps, bool symbols, bool numbers*):
+##### xae.getSentence(*int minWords, int maxWords, int minWordLength, int maxWordLength, bool lowercase, bool caps, bool symbols, bool numbers*)

 Returns a random sentence with a length between minWords and maxWords.
 All other parameters are used to define the characters used for the strings in the sentence.
 Sentences will be returned with a capital letter and period.

-##### xae.getParagraph(*int minSentences, int maxSentences, int minWords, int maxWords, int minWordLength, int maxWordLength, bool lowercase, bool caps, bool symbols, bool numbers*):
+##### xae.getParagraph(*int minSentences, int maxSentences, int minWords, int maxWords, int minWordLength, int maxWordLength, bool lowercase, bool caps, bool symbols, bool numbers*)

 Returns a random paragraph with a number of sentences between minSentences and maxSentences.
 All other parameters are used in the calling of the getSentence and getString functions.
 Paragraphs are returned with a line break at the end, so you can call this function multiple times to create a full text with multiple paragraphs.

+##### xae.getMuskBabyName()

+Returns a Elon Musk and Grimes inspired baby name, made up of a Capital letter, random ligature symbol, and a plane name.

 ### Default Values